-To summarize, we have just shown how the present status of both the experimental data and the L_i determinations allows for a use of the IAM despite the approximations made on its derivation, like the poor description of the left cut commented above.
+To summarize, we have just shown how the present status of both the experimental data and the L_i determinations allows for use of the IAM despite the approximations made in its derivation, like the poor description of the left cut noted above.

 VII.
-IAM FIT TO THE SCATTERING DATA
+INVERSE AMPLITUDE METHOD FIT TO THE SCATTERING DATA